shashi22222/T20-WORLD-CUP-/README.md

 Matplotlib:
 Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
 Matplotlib can be used in Python scripts, the Python and IPython shells, the Jupyter Notebook, web application servers, and four graphical user interface toolkits.
 Matplotlib tries to make easy things easy and hard things possible.
 You can generate plots, histograms, power spectra, bar charts, error charts, scatter plots, etc., with just a few lines of code.
 For examples, see the sample plots and thumbnail gallery.
 Scikit – learn:
 Scikit-learn provides a range of supervised and unsupervised learning algorithms via a consistent interface in Python.
 It is licensed under a permissive simplified BSD license and is distributed under many Linux distributions, encouraging academic and commercial use.
-Python
+Python.

+#HOME.html